Session reset after each page request, idle_timeout set to zero

 As a workaround, go to Administer > Settings > General and set idle_timeout to 60 or similar.

-#5 Updated by Dmitri Dolguikh almost 5 years ago
+#5 Updated by Dmitri Dolguikh over 5 years ago

 - Status changed from Assigned to Need more information

 Can't reproduce based on currently available information.
 Would be useful to know:

 - if the installer was used (if not, how install was performed)

 - maybe even step-by-step description of the install?

 #8 Updated by Matt Darcy over 5 years ago

 This issue is not related to just ubuntu 14.04.